dairycow/dairycow.github.io/_posts/2021-01-04-smordmomo.markdown

 The main downfall to using a CFD broker is the credit risk if the broker goes under (which they often do).
 I figured that if they survived the liquidity event in March 2020 then they should be okay.
 To reduce some of this risk I can use a *responsible* amount of leverage (less money will be lost in case they go under).
 However, now I will have to seriously consider the portfolio's drawdowns.
 With 2x leverage a 50% drawdown will wipe me out.
 Past simulations of similar models to what I am running have shown maximum drawdowns between 50-70%.

-I don't plan on using much leverage at all - I will probably keep it at 1.3x for now.
+I don't plan on using much leverage at all - I will try keep it very low for now.

 {% assign mydata=site.data.2021-01-04-smordmomo_OT %}